M66B/FairEmail/FAQ.md

 it will be shown by the keyboard if the keyboard supports this, else you can double tap or long press the marked text to show suggestions.

+The suboption *Use formal form* can be enabled to let LanguageTool suggest more formal text (business, legal, etc).

 <br />

 <a name="faq181"></a>